-ART-006 Art of the Ancient World (Prehistoric - 350 CE)
+ART-006 Ancient Art History (to 350 CE)

-An integrated, interdisciplinary survey of art as an aspect of cultures and civilizations from Europe, Africa and Western Asia, focusing on the Prehistoric period to 350 A.D.
+An integrated, interdisciplinary survey of art as an aspect of cultures and civilizations from Europe, Africa and Western Asia, focusing on the Prehistoric period to 350 C.E.
 Investigates how art and architecture reflect the religious, political and philosophical perspectives of the artists and societies that created them, including Egypt, Mesopotamia, the Ancient Aegean, Greece and Rome.
-Meets Creative Arts requirements for general education.
-Three units of art history are required for all art majors (students may choose from ART-006, ART-007, ART-008, ART-009, ART-016, ART-017, ART-018 or ART -019).
 May not be repeated.
-LR